Code-Institute-Submissions/ms1-go2snow/README.md

 I wanted to stick with the theme of mountain resorts by using colours associated with ski resorts, i.e. the colours of runs (blue-medium, green-easy etc) and using relevant imagery to initiate the user into thinking and imagining their ski-break.

 ### Images
->Each of the images were carefully selected to depict the scene and feel of the destinations whilst providing a sense of adventure and excitement.
+- Each of the images were carefully selected to depict the scene and feel of the destinations whilst providing a sense of adventure and excitement.

 ### Colours
->I wanted this to play an important role of the surface by using colours associated with outdoor adventure and winter.
+- I wanted this to play an important role of the surface by using colours associated with outdoor adventure and winter.
 As the website is a Canada desintation travel website, I introduced another colour into the scheme keeping with the Canadian theme, #c5423b
-The main colour throughout is a darker shade of blue, #2f4656, which is used on all pages.
+- The main colour throughout is a darker shade of blue, #2f4656, which is used on all pages.
-I found a useful colour palette to work from with color-hex :(https://www.color-hex.com/color-palette/64068)
+- I found a useful colour palette to work from with color-hex :(https://www.color-hex.com/color-palette/64068)

 ### Typography
->I used Google Fonts to explore different fonts I could use with my website and decided on "Montserrat" and "Sans-Serif" as the back-up font.
+-I used Google Fonts to explore different fonts I could use with my website and decided on "Montserrat" and "Sans-Serif" as the back-up font.
 Montserrat was my choice because of its popular use and modern look and feel.

 ### Icons
->Font Awesome was the go-to here and they were used across all pages such as the navbar-brand, the call-to-action, offers cards and social links.
+- Font Awesome was the go-to for icons used and they can be seen across all pages such as the navbar-brand, the call-to-action, offers cards and social links.

 ## Features